Poetry International Poetry International

 The Afrikaanse Pers-Boekhandel prize and a scholarship from Anglo American Corporation enabled her to travel to Europe, however, her harrowing love affairs with South African literary figures, Jack Cope and André Brink complicated her life.
 One of the affairs resulted in a pregnancy and an abortion, which was illegal in South Africa.
 In 1961 she received psychiatric treatment at Valkenberg, where her mother had died some years earlier.

 The multiple losses of her childhood, her failed marriage, the anxiety resulting from her affairs and her father’s bitter rejection finally proved overwhelming.
-On the night of 19 July 1965, she walked into the sea at Three Anchor Bay, where a memorial now honours her legacy.
+On the night of 19 July 1965, she walked into the sea at Three Anchor Bay.
 When her father heard the news, he allegedly said, “They can throw her back into the sea for all I care.”

 © Compiled by Liesl Jobson